English Armada: Aftermath

 Regardless, with the opportunity to strike a decisive blow against the weakened Spanish Navy lost, Philip was able revive his navy the very next year, sending 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
 The English and Dutch ultimately failed to disrupt the various fleets of the Indies despite the great number of military personnel mobilized every year.
 Thus, Spain remained the predominant power in Europe for several decades.
-The failure of the expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I, and the expedition's failure was so embarrassing that England continues to downplay its significance.
+The failure of the expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I, and the expedition's failure was so embarrassing that British sources continue to downplay its significance.
 The war was financially costly to both of its protagonists, and the Spanish Empire, which was fighting France and the United Provinces at the same time, would be compelled in financial distress to default on its debt repayments in 1596 after the English Capture of Cádiz.
-After a successful raid on Cornwall in 1595, three more armadas were sent by Spain: in 1596 (126-140 ships) which was scattered by a storm, 1597 (140 ships) where 7 ships managed to land 700 elite forces on a beach in one of the creeks off the Helford River near Falmouth, and 1601 (33 ships) where the Spanish held the town of Kinsale for three months, but these efforts ultimately failed to succeed.
+After a successful raid on Cornwall in 1595, three more armadas were sent by Spain, but all were costly failures: 1596 (126-140 ships) which was scattered by a storm, 1597 (140 ships) where 7 ships managed to land 700 elite forces on a beach in one of the creeks off the Helford River near Falmouth, and 1601 (33 ships) where the Spanish held the town of Kinsale for three months before surrendering.

-Peace was finally agreed at the signing of the Treaty of London in 1604.
+With both sides exhausted, peace was finally agreed at the signing of the Treaty of London in 1604.

 Legacy

-The failure of the English Armada was so embarrassing that, even today, England barely acknowledges it ever happened, as explained by David Keys:
+The failure of the English Armada is barely acknowledged by the British historiography, as explained by David Keys:

+Nevertheless, even the "landmark" 11th Edition of the Encyclopedia Britannica (1911) does mention, if only in passing, that "the attempt on Portugal in 1589 under Drake and Norris proved a complete failure."

+In Portugal, the pillages some of the English soldiers committed along the way, along with the ultimate ineffectiveness of the forces sent by England, gave rise to the saying "friend from Peniche", meaning someone who falsely appears to be a friend.
+"Amigo de Peniche" is also a type of local pastry made of flour, eggs, sugar and almonds.